morozkovda/Portfolio_Backtesting_App/README.md

 To implement custom rebalancing models jump into backtest.py.
 And add your model to get_allocations func (as template use already implemented strategies).

-To graph all the model jump into graphs section
+To graph all the model jump into graphs.py.

 More features will be added soon : )